actwashere/MultiSSG/README.md

 There are, unfortuantely, some limitations to this script:
 - All resets will be paused when a good SSG seed is loaded
-- Macro sometimes breaks if a lot of good seeds are loaded at the same time
 - Manually have to enter the saves directories
 - On initial load, you have to do some extra steps in order for the script to work.
-- There is NO fullscreen support yet
-- Anything more then 3 instances can get a little scuffed, but usually the macro fixes itself (I cannot playtest above 3 instances, so lmk if you get problems above there)
 - If you want IGT, use Specnr's livesplit setup for his [wall macro](https://github.com/Specnr/MultiResetWall).
 - Does not reset from title screen